roberthowton/academic-kickstart/content/course-hylomorphism/_index.md

 ### Email Policy

-Feel free to ask questions to me, your TA, or your classmates in the class chat, either in public or in private.
+Feel free to ask questions to me or your classmates in the class chat, via either public or private messages.
 If you must email me, please allow me two business days to respond.
 Please do not email me with questions of philosophical substance---that is what lecture, discussion, and office hours are for---and please consult this syllabus before asking questions about course policy.

 ### Late Submission Policy